KartikSindura/youtube-clone/README.md

 # YouTube Clone

 This project is a YouTube clone application built to mimic the core features and functionalities of the popular video-sharing platform.
-It is designed using modern web development technologies to provide an engaging and responsive user experience.
+It is designed using modern app development technologies to provide an engaging and responsive user experience.

 ## Table of Contents
 - [Features](#features)